pverhaert/ai-agents/docs/usecases/notebooklm.md

 * **Action**: Copy-paste the notes into a source.
 * **Prompt**: "What are the conflicting opinions between the Marketing team and the Engineering team?"
 * **Result**: It cross-references the files to find specific disagreements within your internal notes.

+## Build with NotebookLM

+The podcast, the video overview, the infographic and the presentation on the [introduction page](/introduction/) of this course ;-)